 The FUTURE FWD scholarship has been created to advance equality and inclusion in graphic design education.
-The £30,000 scholarship provides material costs and living expenses for a student studying Graphic Design, as well as access to mentorship throughout their course and a paid internship opportunity with one of the studios.
+The £30,000 scholarship provides material costs and living expenses for a student studying Graphic Design, as well as access to mentorship throughout their course and a paid internship opportunity with one of the studios who support the scholarship.

-The scholarship is supported by design studios Zak Group, Pentagram, Some Days and Fraser Muggeridge.
+The scholarship is supported by Zak Group, Pentagram, Some Days and Fraser Muggeridge.

 Jared Luck